flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ListAuditTasks
-### Lists the Device Defender audits that have been performed during a given time period.
+> Lists the Device Defender audits that have been performed during a given time period.<br/>

 #### Input Parameters
 * `Action` - _required_